-Ougstion # / Variable Dating Saora Comments Question # / Variable 8.b.
-Alignment with CHC Mission, Vision, and Goals Rating 3 = Unit has demonstrated that its mission, vision, and goals substantially align with and contribute to the college's mission, vision, and goals as specified in the CHC Educational Master Plan.
-2 = Unit has demonstrated that its mission, vision, and goals only partially align with and contribute to the college's mission, vision, and goals as specified in the CHC Educational Master Plan.
-1 = Unit has not demonstrated that its mission, vision, and goals align with and contribute to the college's mission, vision, and goals as specified Score Comments 9.
-Goals in the CHC Educational Master Plan.
-3 = Unit has identified goals that are clearly related to the results of its self-evaluation, reflect the big picture, and are ambitious but attainable.
+Question # / Variable Rating Score Comments 7.b.
+Alignment with CHC Mission, Vision, and Goals 3 = Unit has provided a substantial discussion of the ways its mission, vision, and goals align with the college's mission, vision, and goals as specified in the CHC Educational Master Plan.
+2 = Unit has partially provided a substantial discussion of the alignment between its mission, vision, and goals and those of the institution as specified in the CHC Educational Master Plan.
+1 = Unit has not demonstrated that its mission, vision, and goals align with the college's mission, vision, and goals as specified in the CHC Educational Master Plan.
+50976 9.
+Goals 3 = Unit has identified goals that are clearly related to the results of its self-evaluation, reflect the big picture, and are ambitious but attainable.
 Each goal's scope is such that its achievement would represent significant progress.
 2 = Unit has identified goals that are somewhat related to the results of its self-evaluation, only moderately reflect the big picture, and/or are either not ambitious enough or not attainable.
 Each goal's scope is such that its achievement would represent moderate progress.
 1 = Unit has not identified goals, and/or goals are unrelated to the results of its self-evaluation, fail to reflect the big picture, and/or are trivial.
 Each goal is of such limited scope that its achievement represents insignificant progress.
-10. Objectives 3 = Unit has identified objectives that are clearly related to the results of its self-evaluation, concrete, specific, measurable, and reasonable with respect to scope and timeline.
+9. Objectives 3 = Unit has identified objectives that are clearly related to the results of its self-evaluation, concrete, specific, measurable, and reasonable with respect to scope and timeline.
 If an objective includes resources, the rationale shows that they are necessary to achievement of the objective.
 2 = Unit has identified objectives that are somewhat related to the results of its self-evaluation, only partially concrete, specific, measurable, and reasonable with respect to scope and timeline.
 If an objective includes resources, the rationale shows that they are somewhat related to achievement of the objective.
 1 = Unit has not identified objectives, and/or objectives are unrelated to the results of its self-evaluation, or objectives meet few or none of the characteristics specified in ratings 2 and 3.
-Document Quality 3 = The unit answered all of the questions.
+Document Quality 3 = The unit did not answer all of the questions.
 1 = The unit did not answer all of the questions.